sampsyo/home/_drafts/autoreduction.md

 The problem, as we'll discover, is that Shrinkray is a little like [the sorcerer's apprentice][tsa].
 It will do exactly what we tell it to do, and it will do it with great enthusiasm.
 Even tiny gaps in our instructions can lead to surprising results.
-So, in my experience, writing a good interestingness test requires (a) a small bag of tricks that may not be intuitive your first time around, and (b) inevitably some trial and error.
+So, in my experience, writing a good interestingness test requires (a) a small bag of tricks that may not be intuitive your first time around, and (b) some trial and error.

 I recorded a video of my own trial-end-error process, and I've also written it out in prose below.
 Here's the video: